Wiki · Organization · Last reviewed June 25, 2026

 LangChain's central claim is that agents are easy to prototype and hard to ship.
 A demo agent can call a tool once.
 A production agent must survive unclear user intent, bad retrieval, tool errors, prompt injection, changing data, latency, cost pressure, privacy constraints, evaluation drift, and edge cases that only appear in real traffic.

 This is why LangChain emphasizes traces, evals, datasets, deployment, guardrails, middleware, human approval, and feedback loops.
 The engineering work is not merely "make the model smarter."
-It is instrumenting the whole path from user input to model decision to tool call to state update to final answer or action.
+It is instrumenting the whole path from user input to model decision to tool call to state update to final answer or action, then using observed failures to improve prompts, tools, policies, tests, and deployment boundaries.

 In that sense, LangChain helped make a new developer role legible: the engineer who does not train foundation models, but builds the scaffolding, tests, observability, and operating discipline around them.